enterstudio/ionic-phonegap-push-notification/README.md

  * ionic run android

-# Setting up an new project
+# Setting up a new project

  * Head over to [Google Developer Console](https://console.developers.google.com) and create a new project.
  * Find the project number, select the project and click the menu item and then click 'Project Information' to display the   project number.